Beonchip logo

 Cell viability and proliferation with two different coatings

-Gelatin and collagen were used as coating solutions and the cell viability and proliferation were assessed after 7, 14 and 21 days of culture.
-Results showed that both gelatin and collagen coatings resulted in high cell viability with values compared to the control system after 7 days of culture.
-From that time point on, the cell viability increased in both coatings, similar to the control (Figure 3).
-Values above 100% of viability indicate cell proliferation, which was observed in both coatings.
-Between a gelatin or collagen coating, no significant differences were found.
-When comparing the results at day 21, gelatin coating in the BE-Doubleflow device showed a significant difference when compared with the control.
-Gelatin coating was chosen for the next experiments.
+Researchers used gelatin and collagen as coating solutions and assessed cell viability and proliferation after 7, 14, and 21 days of culture.
+The results showed that both gelatin and collagen coatings maintained high cell viability, similar to the control system after 7 days of culture.
+After this time point, the cell viability increased in both coatings, matching the control (Figure 3).
+Viability values above 100% indicated cell proliferation, which researchers observed in both coatings.

-Figure 3 Cell viability (and proliferation) in the culture on the BE-Doubleflow device and control system for 7, 14 and 21 days.
+Figure 3 Cell viability (and proliferation) in the culture on the Be-Doubleflow device and control system for 7, 14 and 21 days.
 (A) Cell viability with collagen coating and (B) cell viability with gelatin coating.
 Data are presented as the mean ± standard error of the mean.
 Unpaired t-test with Welch’s correction statistical analysis performed: *** = p < 0.001.

 Epithelial monolayer evaluation

-Figure 4: Phase contrast images of the cell (Caco-2: HT-29/MTX) monolayer on the control system (Transwell) and BE-Doubleflow at day 4 and day 7 of culture.
+Figure 4: Phase contrast images of the cell (Caco-2: HT-29/MTX) monolayer on the control system (Transwell) and Be-Doubleflow at day 4 and day 7 of culture.

 Cell differentiation in the model

-The cell differentiation was evaluated on days 7 and 21 in BE-Doubleflow and in the control system.
-Results showed that the cells cultured in BE-Doubleflow devices had a significant increase in Goblet and Paneth cell biomarkers after 7 and 21 days, compared with control, which points to a more heterogeneous cell population, more reminiscent of the native tissue (Figure 5).
+The cell differentiation was evaluated on days 7 and 21 in Be-Doubleflow and in the control system.
+Results showed that the cells cultured in Be-Doubleflow devices had a significant increase in Goblet and Paneth cell biomarkers after 7 and 21 days, compared with control, which points to a more heterogeneous cell population, more reminiscent of the native tissue (Figure 5).
 Between days 7 and 21, there are no significant differences between biomarket expression levels, which can indicate that these biomarkers are expressed as early as the first time point.

-Figure 5 Gene expression of cells cultured in control system and BE-Doubleflow device at days 7 (A) and 21 (B).
+Figure 5 Gene expression of cells cultured in control system and Be-Doubleflow device at days 7 (A) and 21 (B).
 Data are presented as the mean ± standard error of the mean.
 Unpaired t-test with Welch’s correction statistical analysis performed: * = p < 0.05; ** = p < 0.01; *** = p < 0.005; **** = p < 0.001.

 Conclusions